 Team Fundraising Idea 2: Bike-a-thons and Spin-a-thons

 Bike-a-thon fundraisers are another great community and group fundraising option.
 Routes can be set up for serious riders and families alike.
 If you find yourself planning a winter event, consider a spin-a-thon instead of a traditional bike-a-thon.
 The nice thing about a spin-a-thon is all of your participants are in the same location, throughout the event.
-This gives you a chance to earn even more money by including a silent auction fundraiser.
+This gives you a chance to earn even more money by including an online charity auction fundraiser.
 Contact local restaurants, hotels, and retail shops to request donations.
 You may also want to reach out to professional sports teams to obtain season tickets or autographed memorabilia.
 Set up an auction table or tent the day of the event for event attendees to view and bid on items.

 Team Fundraising Idea 3: Alternative P2P Events

 If walks and rides aren’t your group’s style, feel free to think outside the box and create a peer-to-peer variation.
 The important part of a peer-to-peer fundraising event is that your whole group is involved and can get behind the event.
 This happens best when your chosen fundraising event matches the mission of your non-profit or group.
 Swim teams often run swim-a-thon fundraisers and baseball teams can use hit-a-thon events.
 Maybe a Dance with the Stars style dance or a community serve-a-thon would suit your group.

 Utilizing Peer to Peer Crowdfunding Software

 Once you’ve decided which event works best for your team, it’s time to find a crowdfunding platform that will make donation collection seamless.

 An online crowdfunding campaign is essential to raising money with a group fundraiser.
 Crowdfunding websites make it easy for groups to share their fundraising page and get donations from friends and family.
 Some key features of our software include: